 How to Know If This Applies to Your Business

 First: do you currently have live coverage for every call that arrives between 5 PM and 8 AM, including weekends and holidays?
 Not voicemail coverage.
-Live coverage that captures, qualifies, and routes the call.
+Live coverage that captures, qualifies, and routes.

-Second: when was the last time you looked at your after-hours call volume?
+Second: when did you last look at your after-hours call volume?
 If you have call tracking, the number is available.
-If you are running on a landline with no tracking, the number is invisible and likely larger than you assume.
+If you're running on a landline with no tracking, the number is invisible and likely larger than you assume.

 Third: how many past clients in your system have not had contact from your business in the last 90 days?
 That number, multiplied by your average maintenance call value and a conservative 10% response rate, is the floor of what a single seasonal campaign is worth.